-Ingredient Animals Protocol Results 20.2% aqueous Polyaminopropyl Biguanide Groups of 8 Beagle dogs (4 males, 4 females per group) Test substance administered daily (for 1 year) at dietary concentrations of 0 ppm, 300 ppm, 1500 ppm, and 4500 ppm (corresponding to 0, ~11, ~54, and ~169 or ~108 mg/kg/day) up to weeks 11 or 12, and the concentration was reduced to 3000 ppm thereafter.
-Males dosed with 4500 ppm had marked reddening/peeling of scrotal skin, loss of appetite, body weight loss and/or indications of liver impairment in the form of elevated plasma alanine transaminase activities.
-Low testes weight apparent in male survivor in 3000 ppm group.
-Treatment-related histopathological findings in skin (dermatitis of scrotum, chin and limbs) as well as in the liver, kidney (males only) and testes of animals that received 4500/3000 ppm.
-No treatment-related histopathological changes in dogs of 300 or 1500 ppm group.
-NOAEL = 1500 ppm.
-12 20% Polyaminopropyl Biguanide Groups of 30 male and 60 female SPF mice of the Alderley Park strain Lifetime feeding study.
+Ingredient Animals Protocol Results 20% Polyaminopropyl Biguanide Groups of 30 male and 60 female SPF mice of the Alderley Park strain Lifetime feeding study.
 4 groups fed dietary concentrations of 0 ppm, 100 ppm, 200 ppm, and 1000 ppm, respectively, for 1 week prior to pairing and during mating.
 Feeding of females continued throughout pregnancy and lactation.
 All offspring were weaned at 3 weeks of age, and at 5 weeks of age, 50 males and 50 females were selected from each group.
 Offspring fed same diets as parents throughout study.
 Study terminated at 97 weeks after selection of the offspring, i.e., when the overall mortality had reached 80%.
 After 18 months, mortalities in all groups comparable, though higher in males than in females.
 Increased liver weight in males and females fed 1000 ppm.
 For males fed 1000 ppm, mean spleen weight significantly higher when compared to controls; based on macroscopic examination of tissues, finding not test substance-related.
-Other non-neoplastic findings (specific findings not stated) also not test substance-related.
-Is 20% Polyaminopropyl Biguanide Four groups of SPF rats of the Alderley Park strain (60 males, 60 females per group) 122-week study.
+Other nonneoplastic findings (specific findings not stated) also not test substance-related.
+20 20% Polyaminopropyl Biguanide Four groups of SPF rats of the Alderley Park strain (60 males, 60 females per group) 122-week study.
 Dietary concentrations of 0 ppm, 200 ppm, 1000 ppm, and 2000 ppm, respectively.
 Study terminated at 124 weeks, i.e., when 80% mortality occurred in control group and in experiment overall Cumulative mortality comparable between control and treatment groups.
 Slight anemia at 104 weeks in female rats of 2000 ppm group.
 Other hematological parameters comparable among groups.
 At 52 weeks, females fed 2000 ppm had increased kidney weight.
 Increased adrenal weight reported for males and females of 1000 ppm and 2000 ppm groups.
 No treatment-related findings at necropsy.
 At 52 weeks, 104 weeks, and study termination, microsocpic examination revealed increase in incidence of histiocyte conglomerates in mesenteric lymph nodes of female rats fed 1000 ppm and 2000 ppm.
 The NOEL (for histopathologic changes) = 200 ppm.
-18 Polyaminopropyl Biguanide Strain not specified Chronic toxicity study (protocol not described).
-NOEL = 200 mg/kg/day.
-21
+20 Polyaminopropyl Biguanide Strain not specified Chronic toxicity study (protocol not described). $NOEL = 200 \text{ mg/kg/day.}^{30}$ Polyaminopropyl Biguanide Strain not specified 2-year chronic toxicity study (protocol not detailed).
+Dosage weight: 100 mg/kg/day No adverse effects.
+30